November 30, 2020

 Credit card fraud is distressingly common, and no one wants to be the one to suffer.
 These understandable concerns about fraud and theft make many people way of using their credit card to make purchases online, but when you're running a business website through eCommerce web hosting, you need to find ways to reassure people that it's safe to buy items from your site.

-Fortunately, today’s security solutions have kept up with advances in credit card fraud, and now there are a number of ways to increase security for eCommerce web hosting and encourage customers to carry out online transactions.
-One effective, easy, and well-known option is to use SSL certificates on your site.
+Fortunately, today's security solutions have kept up with advances in credit card fraud, and now there are a number of ways to increase security for eCommerce web hosting and encourage customers to carry out online transactions.
+As managed WordPress hosting experts, we know that one effective, easy, option is to use SSL certificates on your site.

 Because the owners of online businesses need secure eCommerce web hosting that protects customer information, standards were set up to secure data.
 The first was the Secure Sockets Layer Protocol, or SSL, which encrypted data streams so they couldn't be read by hackers.
 SSL (and its successor TLS) exists to encrypt data for security, not to save data as some people mistakenly think.